JessyJP/YoutubeVideoDownloader/readme.md

 - [ ] Better error handling, proper cancellation (and cleanup) and abrupt exit thread handling and cleanup should be implemented (especially for the windowed GUI mode).
 - [ ] Speed and GUI responsiveness should also be improved.
 - [ ] Bugfix: Sometimes not all videos are properly extracted from a playlist
+- [ ] Add a playlist column in the main window

 ## Potential Features
 - [ ] Webpage/Forum or some kind of marketing strategy for outreach to more users